 Residents of Canada are expected to pay taxes on taxable income earned in the past year after factoring in all applicable tax deductions and credits.

 Canada’s taxation system is a “progressive” one and this means that the more money you make, the more taxes you pay.

 Tax rates vary depending on the type of income you are reporting, e.g. employment income, interest income, dividends, and capital gains.
 The fixed tax bracket amounts increase every year depending on the inflation rate.

-The combined federal and provincial tax rates that apply to your taxable income is referred to as your marginal tax rate.
+The combined federal and provincial tax rate that applies to your taxable income is referred to as your marginal tax rate.

 Both federal and provincial taxes are administered by the Canada Revenue Agency, except for Quebec, where it is collected via Revenu Quebec.